ipqwery/ipqwery/README.md

 - [ ] **Elixir**
 - [ ] **Dart**

-These are languages that aren't represented in your current list of repositories.
-Would you like to explore or implement support for any of these?
 ## Built Something Cool With IPQuery?
 Shoot us an email at contact@ipquery.io to get featured.
 (We also feature blogposts)